Joris Ponse

-Joris Ponse (March 1723, Dordrecht - December 1783, Dordrecht) was a Dutch painter primarily of birds, fruit, and flowers.
+Joris Ponse (March 1723 – December 1783) was a Dutch painter primarily of birds, fruit, and flowers.

+He was born and died in Dordrecht.
 Ponse was a scholar of Aert Schouman.
 He passed through many vicissitudes, being at one time reduced to gain a livelihood by house-painting.
 In middle life he was established at Amsterdam, where he had some pupils, among them Arie Lamme.
 His pictures are very scarce.